huntdatacenter/docs/docs/faq/storage.md

 ::: details Principal example

-Log into your lab and test the privileges settings, and then ask one of your lab colleagues to test edit the file:
+Log into your lab and test the privileges settings:

 ```bash
 # move to scratch